 BEDSIDE HARP® was founded by Edie Elkan, music teacher for over 40 years and involved in using the harp as a therapeutic instrument since 1994.
-Understanding the extraordinary healing qualities of the instrument first-hand, she has, since 1999, dedicated herself to bringing harp therapy to healthcare.
-Her vision was to partner with a major medical facility within which she would set up a program to:
+Understanding the extraordinary healing qualities of the instrument first-hand, she has, since 1999, dedicated herself to bringing harp therapy to healthcare and wellness settings.
+Her vision was to partner with major medical facilities within which she would set up programs to:

 And then came that terrible day in September 2001.
 And after that, the anthrax poisonings.
 It was in the midst of these horrors that Edie was contracted to play her concert grand harp for an event featuring Bernie Siegel, M.D.
 As she had gotten in the habit of doing, she not only brought her concert harp with her that evening, but her small harp and some brochures describing harp therapy, as well.
 It took only a moment for Sheila Birnbaum, then Patient Relations Manager at Robert Wood Johnson University Hospital Hamilton, to embrace Edie’s concept.
-Harp therapy was in fact, the very element Sheila felt her hospital was in need of, for at the time, RWJ Hamilton was actively treating the anthrax-infected postal workers.
+Harp therapy was in fact, the very element Sheila felt her hospital needed, for RWJ Hamilton was actively treating the anthrax-infected postal workers.

 Very quickly Sheila sought and received the enthusiastic support from then President and CEO, Christy Stephenson.